Field hockey stick: The forehand striking position

 Some of the early hooks were actually thinner in the centre and became thicker in the toe; it is likely that this was done to facilitate more powerful reversed-stick hitting of the ball but it gave the stick unusual handling characteristics when turning it over the ball and back in "stickwork": an "overturning" or "throw" of the stick head had to be taken into account.
 The composite stick is generally lighter than the previous wood versions and it is unusual these days to find a young player using the 25–26 oz sticks that were quite commonly used on grass in the 1970s, especially by those likely to be regularly taking hits at a stationary ball.

 Field hockey stick brands

 The majority of modern hockey sticks are manufactured in Asia (Pakistan, India, and China predominantly).
 Manufacturers will often produce sticks for a number of different brands.

-Ritual Hockey is considered one of the best field hockey stick brands in the world.